Skip to main content

 • When resolving email data only, using email-only resolution can provide higher throughput compared to full PII resolution.
 Talk with your LiveRamp team to determine the best approach for your use case.

-• To perform identity resolution across additional PII touchpoints, see the “File Format for PII Resolution” section above.
+• To perform identity resolution across additional PII touchpoints, see the “File Format for PII Resolution (Without Deconfliction)” section above.

 See the table below for a list of the suggested input table columns and descriptions for email-only resolution.